From 1 - 10 / 33

 • THIS DATASET HAS BEEN WITHDRAWN FROM OPEN DATA 25 MARCH 2025 The Principal Freight Network (PFN) is a strategic network of current and recognised future freight places and connecting movement corridors (road and rail) which are nationally, state and/or regionally significant.
 The PFN places and corridors are where freight of significant quantity, value or importance is generated, stored, distributed, handled or carried.
 This dataset depicts rail corridors which form part of the PFN.
 This includes existing freight corridors and planned corridors.
 PFN Rail Corridors are classified as: PFN Rail: a rail corridor that forms part of the PFN PFN Rail - in delivery: a rail corridor on the network that has committed funding and is in delivery PFN Rail - planned: a potential rail corridor identified for inclusion on the PFN once funded PFN Rail - area for potential PFN (polygons): an area identified that will contain a future rail corridor that will form part of the PFN once funded The PFN was reviewed and updated in 2021 through consultation with local government and industry, building on the previous PFN which was last updated in 2013.

-• This is a polygon layer defining the spatial extent, species distribution and density of seagrass and macroalgae within Port Phillip Bay mapped from aerial photography in 2000.
-The mapping was ground-truthed in the field.
+• This layer contains polygons defining the spatial extent, species distribution and density of seagrass meadows within Anderson Inlet mapped from 1999 aerial photography and ground-truthing.